 When you choose a role, are there any special attributes in a character that you look for?

 On one hand, I look for whatever I can recognize of myself in the character.
 I look for experiences that I've had myself but at the same time, I look for things that are completely foreign to me, that I have not experienced before.
 So it's just the combination of these two elements which allow me find the right balance to take on a certain role.

-How have your Neapolitan roots influenced your work?
+How have your Neapolitan origins influenced your work?

-Anything that anyone does in the first phase of their life, the first 20 years inevitably has deep influence on what you do for the rest of your life, so being from Naples and all of the strong acting tradition there and the great theatre has had a profound influence on my work.
+Anything that anyone does in the first phase of their life, the first 20 years, inevitably has a deep influence on what you do for the rest of your life.
+So, being from Naples and all of the strong acting tradition there and the great theater has had a profound influence on my work.
 However, having said that, it is a reference point from which I took my distance, a place that I almost ran away from because I felt that I was being too codified, too stereotyped.
 But now that I am established as an actor, I am more willing to take on roles that have Neapolitan references.